 The thing is, I used to HATE them because I’m very shy when meeting new people and pretty introverted.
 I think more clearly when I write out my thoughts because I can focus on the project instead of my nerves.

 Even though I meditate and work on staying present in my regular life, video calls with strangers would quickly get an “OMG, I look so nervous, they obviously hate me, I can’t stop smiling like an idiot, I sound so dumb” mantra running through my head.
 I still get nervous, but I’ve come up with some ways that make it easier for me to manage.

-Having poor lighting and an unflattering angle might make you feel insecure, which the potential client could view as you being insecure about your work.
+First, you want to make sure you don’t have any tech snags here before the call.
+Second, poor lighting and an unflattering angle might make you feel insecure, which the potential client could view as you being insecure about your work.

 Don’t fight them; it will only make it worse.
 Try reframing the buzz as excitement, after all, that’s true!
 You’re probably eager to be of service and make a good impression because you’re excited to work with this person.
 It’s fine.
 If the potential client judges you too harshly for being nervous, you probably don’t want to work with them anyway.